-What defines a Napa Valley villa?
+What defines a villa in Napa Valley?
 These are typically 3,000+ square foot properties featuring 4-8 bedrooms, private pools, chef's kitchens, and grounds spanning 1-10 acres.
-Most include vineyard views or sit directly among the vines, creating an immersive wine country experience.
+Most luxury villas in Napa include vineyard views or sit directly among the vines, creating the kind of wine country immersion you won't find at any hotel.
+Browse our full collection of vacation rentals to see what's available.

 Space and Privacy